lukauskas/marcs/README.md

 The tracking is disabled by default, in order to enable it, copy [`matomo.sourceme.template`](matomo.sourceme.template) to `matomo.sourceme`, and update the variables specified in this template accordingly.

+### Overview of the key configuration files

+Docker services configuration files:

+1. `docker-compose.yml` - the key docker-compose file, describing the main services and how they operate
+2. `docker-compose.override.yml` - the additional  configuration details on each of the services, used for development builds (with realtime change reloading for JS)
+3. `docker-compose.prod.yml` - additional configuration details on each of the services, in prod config (compiled javascript, no realtime change reloading)
+4. `docker-compose.prod.onserver.yml` - configuration details for each of the services that are specific for the live version of the code which lives on server (e.g. domain name)

+Other configuration files

+1. `matomo.sourceme` - configuration for matomo tracking services, see [`matomo.sourceme.template`](matomo.sourceme.template)

 ### Development build